Insect hotel: Environmental impacts

 Insect hotels are generally thought to be a positive force in restoring or maintaining wild pollinator populations, especially native bees, many of which are endangered due to various factors such as competition with introduced bees like the western honey bee.
 Insect hotels are especially thought to be a valuable resource for insects that have had their primary natural habitat destroyed.
 An example is Anthidium palliventre, which were common in the sand dunes of the San Francisco area – the species has struggled as the dunes have mostly been paved over for urban development.
 Such insects are often forced to find alternative housing, such as in city parks, typically with less success.
 Over half of North America's native wild bees face similar difficulties, and the actual number is possibly greater due to insufficient data on certain species.
 Bee hotels are sometimes constructed, whether by private actors, such as well-meaning homeowners and gardeners, or by government-led conservation projects, in attempts to remedy this issue and provide habitat to stabilize struggling native bee populations.

 A few recent studies suggest the possibility, however, that bee hotels, in particular, might do more harm than good in certain situations.
 In a 2020 study, urban bee hotels in the city of Marseille, France, were found to be primarily inhabited by an exotic bee species, M. structuralis, whose presence correlated with lower native bee numbers in the area.
-A separate study in 2015 reported that bee hotels might be habitats for introduced bees and native bee natural enemies such as predatory and parasitic wasps, rather than habitats for endangered native bees, as well as potentially being foci of insect diseases and further putting native bees at risk.
+A separate study in 2015 reported that bee hotels might be habitats for introduced bees and native bee natural enemies such as predatory and parasitic wasps, rather than habitats for endangered native bees, as well as potentially being focal points of insect diseases and further putting native bees at risk.
 Special attention must be given to the details of insect hotels, such as the diameter of the holes, as this is a key factor in which insects are attracted to the hotel - a variation in diameter of just 1 mm can make the difference between providing habitat for native bees with more specialized habitat needs, or the more generalist adaptable introduced bees they compete with.
 An alternative solution entirely might be more beneficial for conservation, however, as most wild solitary bees tend to nest underground and are not usually attracted to bee hotels.

+A scientific study conducted in Germany in 2014 shows that only three of the 40 nesting aids examined can be considered suitable for colonization.
+As of 2021, the major hardware store chains and garden centers still offer insect hotels that are at least 90% unsuitable or completely unsuitable.